xeniaqian94/web2021-figure-captioning/README.md

 This directory contains three parts of material.

-- Dataset: converted groundtruth captions from DVQA and FigureQA datasets, for modeling.
-It includes the full split `train`, `val`, `test_easy` and `test_hard`.
+- Dataset (`DVQA-cap` and `FigureQA-cap`): groundtruth captions for modeling.
+Converted from `DVQA` and `FigureQA` datasets.
+Includes the full split `train`, `val`, `test_easy` and `test_hard`.
 Due to size limit, we provide Google drive link to the `train` split.
 All splits follow the same schema below.
 - `quality-validation.xlsx`: a spreadsheet of quality validatio results.
 Two co-authors did quality validation on a sample of captions from the `test_hard` split of `captions.json` files, in two dimensions: accuracy and grammar.
 The sample covers 20 random captions for each type in each dataset.
 - `user-study-12-figures.html` (along with the directory of `user-study-png-output`): the 12 figures for the Google form user study.
-- [`aggregated-perfect-accuracy`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy): Perfect accuracy scores as additional results from Table 3 and 5.
+- [`aggregated-perfect-accuracy`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy): Calculation of perfect accuracy scores as additional results from Table 3 and 5.

 #### `captions.json`

 In each split subdirectory, the file `captions.json` contains groundtruth captions and figure metadata that follow our problem formulation, for modeling.

-We suggest readers to download figure images from the original repository of [DVQA](https://github.com/kushalkafle/DVQA_dataset) and [FigureQA](https://github.com/Maluuba/FigureQA) dataset.
-Figure names are consistent.
+Please download figure images from the original repository of [DVQA](https://github.com/kushalkafle/DVQA_dataset) and [FigureQA](https://github.com/Maluuba/FigureQA) dataset, for figure consistency.

 ##### An example caption tuple
 <img src="Example-caption.png" width="500">